If you’re new to medicinal cannabis, you might be asking: What is the best way to take medicinal cannabis? Capsules, Tinctures, or Lune Tears?

 Things to Consider

-You will find Lune capsules come in measured doses, e.g., 10mg, 20mg, 30mg per capsule, etc. This means that you don’t have to measure the dose.
-You simply put the capsule in your mouth and swallow.
+Lune capsules come in measured doses, e.g., 10mg, 20mg, 30mg per capsule, etc. This means you don’t have to measure the dose.
+Simply put the capsule in your mouth and swallow.
 Capsules also provide flexibility.
 For example, if you bought 10mg capsules but feel you need 20 mg, you can take two capsules at a time, rather than one.

 Tinctures come with calibrated droppers.
 You can tell you how many millilitres (ml) of oil are in a full dropper by looking at the label.
 The label will also tell you how many milligrams (mg) of medicinal cannabis, i.e., CBD and/or THC, are in a dropper.
 This allows you to measure out what you want, which could be a portion of a dropper, or more than one full dropper.